kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 **La Guajira**

 -  If you have time after Santa Marta La Guajira is a remote yet beautiful area home of the Wayuu Culture.

 -  While in La Guajira you can go to Punta Gallinas for a nice Kite surf session.

+- Check out Palomino if you are into them hippy vibes.

 **Medellin and surroundings**